LGAPIPortalSuperAdmin/cms/cmsContents/prd/yamlManagement/yaml_business_en.md

           tags:
             - User API
           summary: Deactivate User
-          description: B2B partner requests deactivation when they no longer want to connect a specific LG ThinQ user.
+          description: Deactivate a specific LG ThinQ user when the user is no longer synchronized.
+Once the user is deactivated, s/he cannot check the status of or control devices registered to the user.
+To reactivate this user, you need to call the **[Get Device List](#tag/Device-API/operation/getDevices)** for the user.
           operationId: disconnectService
           security:
             - ThinQ_Business_API_Key: []